greenwood1981/S2BGC_Decoder/Readme.md

   "PROFILE_NUMBER": 0
 }
 ```

 <h3>hex_summary</h3>
 <p>A summary of raw telemetered data is included after the float metadata.
-Timestamps and telemetry statistics are summarized in a single line for each RUDICS file and SBD message.</p>
+Timestamps and telemetry statistics are summarized in a single line for each RUDICS file and SBD message that is received.</p>

 ```javascript
 {
   "hex_summary": [